spieglt/whatfiles/README.md

 Whatfiles is a Linux utility that logs what files other programs read/write/create/delete on your system.
 It traces any new processes and threads that are created as well.

 ## Rationale:
 I've long been frustrated at the lack of a simple utility to see which files a process touches from `main()` to exit.
-Whether you don't trust a software vendor or are concerned about malware, it's important to be able to know what a program or installer does to your system.
-There's `lsof` for *nix, but it only observes a moment in time.
-There's `strace` for Linux and `dtruss` for Mac, but they're complicated and intimidating to many people and have a wide range of use cases.
-There's Process Explorer for Windows, but it only gives you slices in time also.
+Whether you don't trust a software vendor or are concerned about malware, it's important to be able to know what a program or installer does to your system. `lsof` only observes a moment in time and `strace` is large and somewhat complicated.

 ## Sample output:
 ```